Lenition

-The opposite of lenition, fortition, a sound change that makes a consonant "stronger", is less common.
+The opposite of lenition, fortition, a sound change that makes a consonant "stronger", is less common, but Breton and Cornish have "hard mutation" forms which represent fortition.

 Types

 Lenition involves changes in manner of articulation, sometimes accompanied by small changes in place of articulation.
 There are two main lenition pathways: opening and sonorization.
 In both cases, a stronger sound becomes a weaker one.
 Lenition can be seen as a movement on the sonority hierarchy from less sonorous to more sonorous, or on a strength hierarchy from stronger to weaker.

 In examples below, a greater-than sign indicates that one sound changes to another.
 The notation [t] > [ts] means that [t] changes to [ts].

 The sound change of palatalization sometimes involves lenition.

 Lenition includes the loss of a feature, such as deglottalization, in which glottalization or ejective articulation is lost: [kʼ] or [kˀ] > [k].

 The tables below show common sound changes involved in lenition.
 In some cases, lenition may skip one of the sound changes.
 The change voiceless stop > fricative is more common than the series of changes voiceless stop > affricate > fricative.